facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 This firmware however swelled to approximatley 5GB once unpacked.

+The password can be located in plaintext in a file named `USERCONFIG.xml`

 `sudo binwalk -e -M uniden.bin`

 The password can also likeley be located by searching for '*sPassword=*' utilising bless